savonet/book/streaming.md

 Most of the sources are _passive_ which means that they are simply waiting to be asked for some data, they are not responsible for when the data is going to be produced.
-For instance, a playlist is a passive source: we can decode the files of the playlist at the rate we want.
-Similarly, an amplification operator `amplify(a, s)` is passive: it waits to be asked for data, then in turn asks the source `s` for data, and finally it returns the given data amplified by a coefficient `a`.
+For instance, a playlist is a passive source: we can decode the files of the playlist at the rate we want, and will actually not decode any of those if we are not asked to.
+Similarly, the amplification operator `amplify(a, s)` is
+passive: it waits to be asked for data, then in turn asks the source `s` for data, and finally it returns the given data amplified by the coefficient `a`.

 However, some sources are _active_ which means that they are responsible for asking data.
 This is typically the case for outputs such as to a soundcard (e.g. `output.alsa`) or to a file (e.g. `output.file`).
 For instance, the (simplified) type of `output.alsa` is

 ```
 (source(audio=pcm('a), video='b, midi='c)) -> active_source(audio=pcm('a), video='b, midi='c)